keurigdrip/RISCV-1/README.md

 ## Building

-We are using vivado's non-project workflow for this project
+We are using Vivado's non-project workflow

 - Open powershell in the project directory
-- Make sure you have path to vivado execuatble in your environmental variables
+- Make sure you have path to Vivado executable in your environmental variables
-- Inorder to run vivada in tcl mode run the following command: `vivado -mode tcl`
+- In order to run Vivado in tcl mode run the following command: `vivado -mode tcl`
 - Again make sure you are in project directory
-- execute the build script: `source Scripts/build.tcl`
+- execute the build script from tcl shell: `source Scripts/build.tcl`